codr7/forthy2/README.md

 ```

 ### benchmarks
-`clock` may be used to measure the time it takes to run N repetitions of the specified expression.
+`clock` may be used to measure the time it takes to evaluate a form N times.

 ```
   1000000 clock {}